Neurology-AI-Program/svlite/README.md

 ```

 ### Data set description
 The provided data includes a total of 1500 synthetic FDG-PET NiFTI1 image files split into 3 groups called the zscore set, the pca set, and the model set, the meaning of which will become clear later.
 Each set of images also has a corresponding csv file containing diagnostic catagories represented by each image.
-A few image files necessary for processing and aanalysis are also provided.
+A few image files necessary for processing and analysis are also provided.

 Let's begin by locating the data and plotting one of the images using `nilearn`.